jvandenrym/jvandenrym.github.io/_posts/2006-06-06-interview-with-andy-budd.md

 ##Who is Andy Budd?##
 Andy Budd is design and user experience lead at [Clearleft](http://www.clearleft.com/) and author of the [Blogography](http://andybudd.com/) weblog.
 This interview I conducted for Fadtastic back in 2006.
 Almost a decade ago.

-***Is the profession of web designer moving more towards interaction design that is graphic design + information design + human-computer interaction***
+***Is the profession of web designer moving more towards interaction design that is graphic design + information design + human-computer interaction?***

 Andy: Most definitely.
 As the industry matures, website owners and users want more than just a pretty interface.
 Website owners want to differentiate their products and services from their competition by providing their customers with a better experience.
 Users want something that solves real problems in an enjoyable and easy to use way.